-Here’s my favourite lip balm for you to try
+Here’s my current favourite lip balm for you to try

 If you want to prepare for when your dressings come off, I highly recommend using Bio Oil to help soften and reduce the appearance of your scars.
-I’ve been using it for about fours months now and I am very happy with the results.
+I am still using it daily two years later and I am very happy with the results.

 Puzzle Books – this is what I ended up spending way too much of my time doing after my mastectomy.
 My daughter have given me a puzzle book and I had also picked up a Sudoku book, and I spent hours batttling with them.
 Other options are crosswords or find-a-words, or even a magazine of two that has puzzles in it, such as “That’s Life” in Australia.
 Have a look at some ideas below

 Movies – if you are able to take a tablet or laptop with you to hospital, download a movie or two ready in case you feel like watching one.

 Music – load up your phone with you favourite tunes, from relaxing music to something to give you a bit of energy.
 You may find the soothing music a good option to listen to as you try to sleep to block out some of the hospital noises